YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair transplant patient discussing vaccine timing with a doctor in a clinic

-Before surgery, tell the clinic if you recently had a vaccine or if you are planning one soon.
-This belongs beside your allergies, medical history, and medication before a hair transplant, because surgery is easier to plan when the whole health timeline is clear.
+Before surgery, tell the clinic if you recently had a vaccine, recent COVID infection, or if you are planning one soon.
+I put this beside allergies, medical history, and medication before a hair transplant, because the operation is easier to plan when the whole health timeline is clear.

 Why can vaccine timing matter after a hair transplant?

-A hair transplant is usually performed under local anesthesia, but it is still surgery.
-The first days are not only about grafts.
-They are also about how the skin looks, how the donor area feels, whether swelling is behaving as expected, whether the patient can sleep, and whether the body is well enough to recover without confusion.
+A hair transplant is performed under local anesthesia, but it is still surgery.
+In the first days I am watching several things at once: how the recipient area looks, how the donor area feels, how swelling behaves, whether sleep is controlled, and whether the body is steady enough for recovery.

 Can a vaccine make grafts fall out?

-No vaccine should be blamed automatically for lost grafts.
+A vaccine in the arm does not move grafts in the scalp.
 Fresh grafts are mainly disturbed by direct trauma, rubbing, scratching, pressure, rough washing, bleeding with visible graft movement, infection, or careless early aftercare.
-A vaccine in the arm is not the same as touching the recipient area.

 If you had a vaccine and then noticed fresh bleeding, an open area, clear graft displacement, or worsening scalp symptoms, treat the scalp evidence seriously.
-The timing may be a coincidence, but the scalp still needs assessment.
+The vaccine may only be part of the timing, but the scalp still needs assessment.

 How long should I wait after a hair transplant before getting vaccinated?

-When the vaccine is flexible, I usually prefer waiting until the first 7 to 10 days have passed and the scalp looks stable.
-In many patients, waiting closer to 10 to 14 days is even cleaner because scabs, washing, swelling, and early skin sensitivity are easier to judge by then.
+When the vaccine is flexible, waiting until the first 7 to 10 days have passed gives the scalp a clearer early picture.
+Waiting closer to 10 to 14 days is often even cleaner because scabs, washing, swelling, and early skin sensitivity are easier to judge by then.

-This is not because the vaccine is expected to attack the grafts.
-It is because the first week already has enough moving parts.
-Swelling may peak, sleep is different, the donor area can feel tight, and the patient is learning how to wash without rubbing.
+This is not a magic graft-survival deadline.
+It is a monitoring window.
+The first week already has enough moving parts.
+Swelling may peak, sleep is different, the donor area can feel tight, and washing still needs attention.

 If you are in a public health program, need a vaccine for work, had an exposure, need a tetanus shot after an injury, or have a doctor who says the vaccine should not wait, the medical need can outweigh the convenience of waiting.
-In that situation, tell both doctors.
+Tell both doctors.
 The hair transplant team should know what symptoms to expect, and your doctor should know you just had surgery.

 Diamond Hair Clinic information card explaining vaccine timing after hair transplant